-ile Name, Pattern, or Extension Relation to Original Data Files Notes
+File Name, Pattern, or Extension Relation to Original Data Files Notes

+missing

+files.

+• No

+binary

+log files

+are

+copied

+into the

+incremental

+backup

+if the

+use-

+tts

-option
+option or

-or the
+the

 start-

 lsn

-option
+option is

-is used.
+used.
+To

-То

 include

 binary

 log files

 for the

-period
+period .

 covered

 by the

 incremental

 backup,

 do not

-use

-the
+use the

 use-

 tts

 option

 and,

 instead

 of

 start-

-lsn,

-use
+lsn, use

 the

-increment
+incrementa

 base

 option,

 which

 provides

 the

 necessary

 information

 for

-mysqlback
+mysqlbacku

 to

 ensure

-that

-no gap

-exists

-between

-binary

-log data

-included

-in the

-previous

-backup

-and the

-current
+CHOULE